zamzambadruzaman/big-data-engineering-indonesia/README.md

 	* [kairosdb](https://github.com/kairosdb/kairosdb) Fast scalable time series database.
 	* [Heroic](https://github.com/spotify/heroic) A scalable time series database based on Cassandra and Elasticsearch, by Spotify
 	* [Druid](https://github.com/apache/incubator-druid) Column oriented distributed data store ideal for powering interactive applications
-	* [Riak-TS](http://basho.com/products/riak-ts/) Riak TS is the only enterprise-grade NoSQL time series database optimized specifically for IoT and Time Series data
 	* [Akumuli](https://github.com/akumuli/Akumuli) Akumuli is a numeric time-series database.
 It can be used to capture, store and process time-series data in real-time.
 The word "akumuli" can be translated from esperanto as "accumulate".
 	* [Rhombus](https://github.com/Pardot/Rhombus) A time-series object store for Cassandra that handles all the complexity of building wide row indexes.
 	* [Dalmatiner DB](https://github.com/dalmatinerdb/dalmatinerdb) Fast distributed metrics database